FloskelSalomon/quapos/README.md

 # Automated quantification of photoreceptor outer segments in developing and degenerating retinas on microscopyic images across scales
-The repository contains the code which was used to quantify outer segments in the afformentioned paper.
+This repository contains the code which was used to quantify photoreceptor outer segments from light microscopy images (QuaPOS-LM) and transmission electron microscopy images (QuaPOS-TEM).

-## Light microscopy analaysis, Quantification of Photoreceptor Outer Segments from Light Microscopy Images (QuaPOS-LM)
+## Light microscopy analaysis (QuaPOS-LM)

 ### 1 Overview
 The provided codes aim to analyse outer segments from light microscopy and transmission electron microscopy images.